MARINE CORPS AIR STATION BEAUFORT, S.C. --

-Marine Corps Family Team Building held a Read Your Way Through Deployment class at the MCFTB house on Laurel Bay, May 16.
+Marine Corps Family Team Building held a Read Your Way Through Deployment class at the MCFTB House on Laurel Bay, Jan.
+28.

 According to Teresa Neuer, spouse of Staff Sgt.
-Joseph Neuer, the books allow other military spouses to connect.
+Joseph Neuer, the classes offered through the readiness and deployment allows other military spouses to connect.

-In November 2012, a reading list was compiled by Bonnie Amos, the first lady of the Marine Corps and spouse of Gen. James Amos, the 35th commandant of the Marine Corps, was made public at the Air Station Library to spouses and children of the Air Station.
+In November 2012, a reading list compiled by Bonnie Amos, the first lady of the Marine Corps and spouse of Gen. James Amos, the 35th commandant of the Marine Corps, was made public at the Air Station Library.

 For a complete list of books that can be checked out from the First Lady of the Marine Corps’ Reading List, go to www.beaufort.marines.mil and type "Reading List" in the keyword search bar.